 The various types of virtual objects (disk groups, VM disks, subdisks, plexes and volumes) are described in the following sections.
-Other types of objects exist in VERITAS Volume Manager, such as data change objects (DCOs), and cache objects, to provide extended functionality.
-These objects are discussed later in this chapter.

 Disk Groups

 A disk group is a collection of disks that share a common configuration, and which are managed by VxVM (see "VM Disks" on page 12).
 A disk group configuration is a set of records with detailed information about related VxVM objects, their attributes, and their connections.
 A disk group name can be up to 31 characters long.